HolisticWare-Applications/HolisticWare.WebSite.Notes/xamarin/bindings/ios/sharpie.md

 And output differs - several 10s KiBs

-sSo this was basically enough:
+So this was basically enough:

     sharpie bind ResearchKit.xcodeproj